 “DC ISA or JISA” means a Dowgate Capital ISA or Dowgate Capital JISA as appropriate;

-“Dowgate Capital ISA” means a Stocks & Shares ISA, operated by DC and managed by JIM, which holds investments eligible for a Stocks and Shares ISA as defined by the Regulations;
+“Dowgate Capital ISA” means a Stocks & Shares ISA, operated by DC and managed by GPP, which holds investments eligible for a Stocks and Shares ISA as defined by the Regulations;

-“Dowgate Capital JISA” means a Stocks & Shares Junior ISA operated by DC and managed by JIM which holds investments eligible for a Stocks and Shares Junior ISA as defined by the Regulations;
+“Dowgate Capital JISA” means a Stocks & Shares Junior ISA operated by DC and managed by GPP which holds investments eligible for a Stocks and Shares Junior ISA as defined by the Regulations;

 “Eligible Child” means a UK resident under the age of 18 in whose name and for whose benefit a Dowgate JISA is held and otherwise satisfies the conditions for eligibility to hold a JISA under the Regulations;